jviera100/hotel-app/README.md

 <details>
   <summary>Sección 5: Project Installation</summary>
-        installing the dependencies in Node.js with the following command ( Build Command ) : installing the dependencies in Node.js with the following command :
+        installing the dependencies in Node.js with the following command : installing the dependencies in Node.js with the following command :
 Build Command...